MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ## Kusto Query Language overview

 The Kusto Query Language (KQL) is used to write queries and retrieve data in Azure Data Explorer.
 A KQL query consists of one or more query statements separated by a semicolon and returns data in tabular or graphical format.

-The two most common types of query statements are tabular expression statements and let statements.
+There are three types of query statements: tabular expression statements, let statements, and set statements.
+In this tutorial, we'll mainly focus on tabular expression statements but will also briefly cover let statements, which allow us to use variables in queries.

 ### Tabular expression statements